-- 3.02A General Grievance.
-Any grievance, other than those defined in Regulation 3.02B Administrative Grievance, 3.02C National League Grievance, 3.02D Eligibility Grievance and 3.02E NTRP Grievance, alleging a violation of (i) the USTA Constitution and Bylaws; (ii) the USTA LEAGUE REGULATIONS; (iii) the FRIEND AT COURT The USTA Handbook of Tennis Rules and Regulations including THE CODE and Wheelchair Rules of Tennis (unless modified by these USTA LEAGUE REGULATIONS); or (iv) the standards of good conduct, fair play, and good sportsmanship, shall constitute a General Grievance.
-(Sportsmanship Grievances) - 3.02B Administrative Grievance.
+3.02A General Grievance.
+Any grievance, other than those defined in Regulation 3.02B Administrative Grievance, 3.02C National League Grievance, 3.02D Eligibility Grievance and 3.02E NTRP Grievance, alleging a violation of (i) the USTA Constitution and Bylaws; (ii) the USTA LEAGUE REGULATIONS; (iii) the FRIEND AT COURT - The USTA Handbook of Tennis Rules and Regulations including THE CODE and Wheelchair Rules of Tennis (unless modified by these USTA LEAGUE REGULATIONS); (iv) any other USTA regulations (unless modified by these USTA LEAGUE REGULATIONS); or (v) the standards of good conduct, fair play, and good sportsmanship, shall constitute a General Grievance.

+(Sportsmanship Grievances)

+3.02B Administrative Grievance.
 Any grievance pertaining to administration of the League Program at any level shall constitute an Administrative Grievance.
-Captains and committee members are not subject to Administrative Grievances. - 3.02C National League Grievance.
-The only National League Grievance that can be filed is an Administrative Grievance against the National League Administrator. - 3.02D Eligibility Grievance.
-Any grievance, other than an NTRP Grievance, contending that a player and/or team has failed to meet eligibility requirements to participate in the USTA League, shall constitute an Eligibility Grievance. - 3.02E NTRP Grievance.
-Any grievance contending that a player's NTRP level is lower than his/her actual skill level shall constitute an NTRP Grievance.
+Captains and committee members are not subject to Administrative Grievances.

+3.02C National League Grievance.
+The only National League Grievance that can be filed is an Administrative Grievance against the National League Administrator.

+3.02D Eligibility Grievance.
+Any grievance, other than an NTRP Grievance, contending that a player and/or team has failed to meet eligibility requirements to participate in the USTA League, shall constitute an Eligibility Grievance.

+3.02E NTRP Grievance.
+Any grievance contending that a player's NTRP level is lower than their actual skill level shall constitute an NTRP Grievance.
 (See Reg.
 3.03E(1) Players Subject to NTRP Grievances.)